 History is not the study of cold facts but the interpretation of the past through available evidence.
 This evidence may include records of events (like a newspaper's recitation of who, what, where and when) or interpretations and analysis of those events (how and why).
 Both of those are subject to mistakes and bias.
-Records may also be altered or made-up to more charitably reflect on one party or another.
-With the social and financial importance of genealogies in traditional Chinese society, it also would not be surprising for some people to claim a more favorable lineage than belongs to them.
+Many genealogies were lost in mass wartime migrations.
+With the social and financial importance of genealogies in traditional Chinese society, it also would not be surprising for some people to claim a more influential lineages to move up in society.
+Some genealogies were completely made up, with professionals going around using templates then fill in more information supplied by the clients.
+Other times overrun indigenous tribes in north and west of China wanted to blend in with Chinese society.

 The Chin family genealogy, which was given to me by my maternal grandmother, has the following note on page 8: